albert-dinh-01/albert-dinh-01/README.md

 Hello!
-I am a Computer Software Engineering student at the University of Alberta.
+I am a Computer Software Engineering undergraduate at the University of Alberta.
 I enjoy learning new software technologies.
 Outside of software programming, I enjoy learning about physics.

 <!---
 albert-dinh-01/albert-dinh-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.